topfreegames/marathon/arch.md

 ## Introduction

-Marathon is divided in four major parts:
+Marathon is divided in three major parts:

 * UI for starting new jobs (Philipides);
 * Ingestion API;